Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Party-Members/Cali.md

 *[[Xiat]]'s Note: One of our tribe's members.
 Was supposed to join us on our scout training but never did.
 Don't know if they left the tribe, or something else happened.
 I respect Cali because Cali is a person in the same boat as me: a similair fighting style, and trying to get powerful enough to prove himself.*

-I haven't seen Cali since [[Session-1#25 Calistril 4072|25 Calistril 4072]].
-We don't know what happened to him, did he leave the [[Broken-Tusk|Broken Tusk]]?
+I haven't seen Cali since [25 Calistril 4072](Session-1#25 Calistril 4072).
+We don't know what happened to him, did he leave the [Broken Tusk](Broken-Tusk)?
 Our fellow tribespeople are weirdly silent.